 Section 5231.
-The addition in the Ranking prelude restricts the award to bond allocation to projects that are either not requesting State Tax Credits or are requesting State Tax Credits that are also scheduled to be awarded to them.
+The addition to this section restricts the award to bond allocation to projects that are either not requesting State Tax Credits or are requesting State Tax Credits and are also scheduled to be awarded them.
 Previously, projects were able to be awarded bond allocation even if they were not being awarded the requested State Credits.
-This resulted in over \$400 million in bond allocation that was returned and needed to be reawarded, further delaying the construction of new affordable housing projects.
+This resulted in over \$400 million in bond allocation that was returned and needed to be re-awarded, further delaying the construction of new affordable housing projects.
 This change will prohibit the award of bond allocation to projects that are not scheduled to receive the requested State Tax Credits.

 Section 5231(e).
-The proposed change to this section alters the priority within the Homeless Set-aside to benefit projects with 45% or more homeless units, as opposed to the previous 100%.
+The proposed change to this section alters the priority within the Homeless Set-Aside to benefit projects with 45% or more homeless units, as opposed to the previous 100%.
 This will provide additional flexibility to developers while still incentivizing a significant percentage of homeless units in projects receiving awards in this set-aside.
-The previous 100% requirement created a barrier to affordable housing development, not allowing for example a project with a percentage of homeless units along with a percentage of special needs units.
-Additionally, CDLAC is appropriately referencing the CTCAC section to honor the intent of the requirement.
+Additionally, CDLAC is appropriately referencing the CTCAC regulations section to honor the intent of the requirement.

-Section 5231(e)(3) and (4).
-The deletions in these sections allow Rural New Construction projects to be allocated from surplus allocation at the end of the year, thus removing this barrier to rural housing development.
+Sections 5231(e)(3) and (4).
+The deletions in these sections allow Rural New Construction projects to be allocated from surplus allocation at the end of the year.
+Thus, removing this barrier to rural housing development.
 The final deletion in section 5231(e)(4) removed an unnecessary and ambiguous item.

 Section 5231(f).
-The changes in this section clarify and revise the parameters required in order to award a lower raking project over a higher ranking one when there is not enough allocation available to award the higher ranking project.
-This is known as skipping.
-In 2021, the CDLAC regulations did not allow skipping during Round 1, but did allow skipping without the currently proposed parameters in Rounds 2 and 3.
+The changes in this section clarify and revise the skipping process when awarding allocation.
+In 2021, CDLAC did not allow skipping in Round 1, but allowed it liberally in Rounds 2 and 3.
 Both processes had pitfalls and drew criticism.
-The proposed skipping process allows for skipping, but within certain limits and is a more moderate and measured approach than before without prohibiting skipping altogether.
+The proposed skipping process is a more moderate and measured approach and falls somewhere in between.

 Section 5231(g).
 The changes to the CDLAC tiebreaker in this section seek to capture a ratio of measured resources (bonds and tax credits) to public benefit.
-The Committee met multiple times in late 2021 and narrowed down the public benefit criteria to a combination of: production benefit; rent savings benefit, population benefit, and location benefit.
-This formula represents the culmination of hours of meetings (and hundreds of pages of minutes) and hours of public comment and engagement.
-In concept, this new tiebreaker measures public benefit per dollar of specified, adjusted state resources, incentivizing projects with the greatest impact.
-The public benefit numerator is comprised of the following five components, each as explained below:

-• a unit production benefit, adjusted for bedroom sizes;

-- 2) a 15-year rent savings benefit, with an assumed 30% Area Median Income (AMI is a HUD report and calculation) for all units with rental assistance and a cap on benefits when non-rental assistance units achieve an average 40% AMI targeting; - 3) a benefit for each Extremely Low Income (ELI is a HUD report and calculation) unit; - 4) a population benefit for each special needs or veteran unit, unless the unit is receiving a highest or high resource area opportunity benefit; - 5) a multi-layered location benefit: a tiered opportunity benefit for large family and special needs projects in highest, high, or moderate resource areas, a community revitalization benefit, and transit and walkability benefit options, including a benefit for projects with Affordable Housing and Sustainable Communities (AHSC) or Transient-Oriented Development (TOD) funding.
+CDLAC met multiple times in late 2021 and narrowed down public benefit to the combination of: production benefit; rent savings benefit, population benefit, and location benefit.
+This formula was the conclusion of hours of meetings, a review of hundreds of pages of minutes, and hours of public comment and engagement.
+In concept, this new tiebreaker measures public benefit per dollar of specified, adjusted state resources, incentivizing projects with the greatest public benefit.
+The public benefit numerator is comprised of five components: 1) a unit production benefit adjusted for bedroom sizes; 2) a 15-year rent savings benefit, with an assumed 30% AMI for all units with rental assistance and a cap on benefits when non-rental assistance units achieve an average 40% AMI targeting; 3) a benefit for each ELI unit; 4) a population benefit for each special needs or veterans unit, unless the unit is receiving a highest or high resource area opportunity benefit; 5) a multi-layered location benefit: a tiered opportunity benefit for large family and special needs projects in highest, high, or moderate resource areas, a community revitalization benefit, and transit and walkability benefit options, including a benefit for projects with AHSC or TOD funding.
 The state resource denominator includes tax-exempt bonds under the state ceiling and state tax credits and is adjusted for prevailing wages, Type I or III construction, and by the statewide basis delta weighted at 25% of its current weighting.